fenetikm/falcon/README.md

 <script src="js/prism-falcon.php.js"></script>
 ```

-Currently only PHP has some extra love, will add in more as I get to them.
+Currently only PHP has some extra love, will add in more as I need them.

 ### Taskwarrior<a name="taskwarrior"></a>